-We are Tyneside Heritage Vehicles; a group of individuals in the North East of England pursuing our hobby in saving and preserving some of our region's vehicles.
+We are Tyneside Heritage Vehicles; a group of individuals in the North East of England pursuing our hobby in saving and preserving some of our region's public transport vehicles.

 The group was officially relaunched in August 2014 under the THV name and together we have been able to develop a collection of locally important buses to the North East.